 One of the popular ways is to rent a car in Aqaba and drive to Petra for the day.
 It takes about 2 hours to drive to Petra and there is free parking across the street from the visitors center (close to the Petra Moon hotel).
 Petra opens at 6am so you can get an early start if you pick up your rental car the night before.
 Expect to pay 25-35 JD for a car for one day (24 hours).

 Get Your Guide: One Day from Aqaba to Petra

 Tours by Locals: Private Guide One Day Petra Tour

 A day trip from Aqaba to Wadi Rum is the second most popular day trip.
-The Jordan desert of Wadi Rum is an otherworldly landscape that needs to be seen to be believed. as described by T. E. Lawrence, it is “vast, echoic and godlike.”
-See the stunning landscape from the back of a 4×4 vehicle, sip sweet Bedouin tea by the fire, climb sand dunes for epic views and watch the sunset from the back of a camel.
+The Jordan desert of Wadi Rum is an otherworldly landscape that needs to be seen to be believed.
+As described by T. E. Lawrence, it is “vast, echoic and godlike.”
+See the stunning landscape from the back of a 4×4 vehicle, sip sweet Bedouin tea by the fire, climb sand dunes for epic views, and watch the sunset from the back of a camel.
+This should not be missed and is one of the best deserts in the Middle East.
 There is plenty to do on a day trip from Aqaba to Wadi Rum and it can be done by renting a car or taking a private tour.